joergkrause/nyaf/docs/md/docs/forms/validation.md

   <label n-bind="innerText: userName" for="un"/>
   <input n-bind="value: userName" id="un">
   <span class="text text-danger"
-       n-bind={val<ViewModel>(e => e.userName, MaxLength, DisplayBindingHandler)}>
+       n-bind={val<ViewModel>(e => e.userName,
+                                   MaxLength,
+                                   DisplayBindingHandler)}>
   </span>
 </form>
 ```

 The smart binder `val` is the key ingredient here.
 It takes three parameters:

-1. Expression to access the models actual value
+1. An expression to access the models actual value.
-2. Validator for which the binding is responsible (must also be aon the view models property)
+2. A validator for which the binding is responsible (must also be aon the view models property).
-3. Display handler, that pulls the values and assigns it to the right property
+3. A display handler, that pulls the values and assigns it to the right property.

 In the above example the view model has this property: